RobotelBombonel/OctoBlank/README.md

   - Use `/deldtb` to delete all stored memory.
   - Use `/costumdeldtb` to delete specific entries from the memory.
 - **Pygame Interface**:
-  - Modern chat design with a text input field and a "Send" button.
+  - Chat design with a text input field and a "Send" button.
-  - Smooth interaction for sending messages and viewing responses.
+  - Interaction for sending messages and viewing responses.
 - **AI Details**:
   - AI Name: **OctoBlank**
   - Version: **v1.2**
   - Built with Python and JSON-based memory storage.

+## How to install?
+1. Install the files and put them into a folder
+2. Install the python requirements - this project was done in python 3.13.2 (64-bit)
+3. Open main.py file in VS Code and run the file

+## Details
+-The dtb.json file can affect the AI responses so keep the dtb.json file clear if you want better responses (or train the AI in the dtb.json file for better responses)
+-After you pressed the button `Send` it will take a few seconds for the AI to answer -This project was done using DeepSeek and ChatGPT (ChatGPT did the icon app - if you wanna convert the project into an app you will also have the app icon; Deepseek did the main functionalities)

+## New version coming soon (OctoBlank v2.0)
+- **Memory System will get better**:
+  -It will contain only important info
+  -AI responses will get better based on the memory system
+- **Pygame Interface**:
+  -Modern chat design
+  -Smooth interactions
+- **AI Details**:
+  -AI Name: **OctoBlank**
+  -Version: **v2.0**
+  -Built with Python and JSON-based memory storage